quantling/create_vtl_corpus/README.rst

 Copyright
 =========
-As the VocalTractLabAPI.so and the JD2.speaker is GPL v3 the rest of the code here is GPL as well.
+As the VocalTractLabAPI.so and the JD2.speaker is under GPL v3 the rest of the code here is GPL  under as well.
 If the code is not dependent on VTL anymore you can use it under MIT license.

 Acknowledgments